Apply Online

 Performance management and accountability goal to increase overall representation of the employment equity designated groups to match the 2018 market availability rates by 2024, Count ME In! self-identification questionnaire

-Employee resource groups 9 affinity groups include Asian Heritage, Francophone Staff, City Employees from India, Muslim Connect Affinity Group, Employees with Disabilities, First Nations, Inuit and Métis Employees, Diverse Employees Network, Rainbow Employee Network and Women.net
+Employee resource groups 11 affinity groups include Asian Heritage, Francophone Staff, City Employees from India, Muslim Connect Affinity Group, African, Caribbean, Black Heritage Affinity Group, Employees with Disabilities, First Nations, Inuit and Métis Employees, Latin American Employee Network, Diverse Employees Network, Rainbow Employee Network and Women.net

-Noteworthy diversity strategies and policies established a Reconciliation Action Plan in 2018 with 14 actionable initiatives (to build reconciliation in areas of culture, employment, children’s services and education and awareness), Indigenous Relations branch leads work to support reconciliation, created a women and gender equity strategy to ensure that the city's services, policies, and plans integrate a women and gender lens and promote women and gender equity, created an Anti-Racism Secretariat responsible for the development of the city’s first corporate anti-racism strategy, maintains an Older Adult Plan to support older persons and their quality of life in the city, accessibility working group
+Noteworthy diversity strategies and policies Reconciliation Action Plan with 14 actionable initiatives (to build reconciliation in areas of culture, employment, children’s services and education and awareness), Indigenous Relations branch leads work to support reconciliation, created a women and gender equity strategy to ensure that the city's services, policies, and plans integrate a women and gender lens and promote women and gender equity, created an Anti-Racism Secretariat responsible for the developing and implementing the city’s first corporate anti-racism strategy, maintains an Older Adult Plan to support older persons and their quality of life in the city, accessibility working group

-Recruitment initiatives participates in the Youth Futures program (6-week paid summer placements to help youth who face marginalization and other barriers gain work experience), developed a strategic hiring process (LEAD IT) to increase workforce representation (includes data collection on the participation of women, non-binary and trans people through each application stage), dedicated outreach and engagement specialist who works with departments to identify and develop targeted outreach and recruitment strategies, inclusive hiring training for hiring managers
+Recruitment initiatives developed a strategic hiring process (LEAD IT) to increase workforce representation (includes data collection on the participation of women, non-binary and trans people through each application stage), dedicated outreach and engagement specialist who works with departments to identify and develop targeted outreach and recruitment strategies, Indigenous relations specialist for Indigenous candidates, inclusive hiring training for hiring managers, participates in the Youth Futures program (6-week paid summer placements to help youth who face marginalization and other barriers gain work experience), uses a comparative assessment model to apply an equity lens to all stages of the hiring process

-Training and awareness initiatives mandatory Equity and Inclusion Lens training (to help employees consider equity and to build inclusive practices into their day-to-day work), equity and inclusion lens handbook to promote inclusive interactions between city staff as well as residents, bias awareness training, leading a diverse workforce (required training for managers and supervisors), Pathways to Indigenous Learning program (provides foundational context, including the history of Indigenous and colonial relations)
+Training and awareness initiatives mandatory Equity and Inclusion Lens training (to help employees consider equity and to build inclusive practices into their day-to-day work), equity and inclusion lens handbook to promote inclusive interactions between city staff as well as residents, bias awareness training, Pathways to Indigenous Learning program (provides foundational context, including the history of Indigenous and colonial relations)

-Diversity highlights engages community groups to review the job application process to identify barriers and recommend improvements, city manager's award of distinction includes a diversity and inclusion award that recognizes an individual or team who promotes inclusion in the workplace (as well as an award recognizing teams that promote diversity within the community)
+Diversity highlights performed an environmental scan of 50 municipalities and community partners to inform Indigenous targeted recruitment strategy, developed inclusive communication guide available in English and French (includes groups beyond the designated groups, hosted lunch and learns to support use of the guide and gather feedback as part of its intention to be a living document with periodic updates), engages community groups to review the job application process to identify barriers and recommend improvements, city manager's award of distinction includes a diversity and inclusion award that recognizes an individual or team who promotes inclusion in the workplace

 Search all jobs from Ottawa, City of Live search powered by Eluta.ca